emqx/emqx/README.md

 *EMQ X* broker is a fully open source, highly scalable, highly available distributed message broker for IoT, M2M and Mobile applications that can handle tens of millions of concurrent clients.

-Starting from 3.0 release, *EMQ X* broker fully supports MQTT V5.0 protocol specifications and backward compatible with MQTT V3.1 and V3.1.1,  as well as other communication protocols such as MQTT-SN, CoAP, LwM2M, WebSocket, STOMP and SockJS.
+Starting from 3.0 release, *EMQ X* broker fully supports MQTT V5.0 protocol specifications and backward compatible with MQTT V3.1 and V3.1.1,  as well as other communication protocols such as MQTT-SN, CoAP, LwM2M, WebSocket and STOMP.
 The 3.0 release of the *EMQ X* broker can scaled to 10+ million concurrent MQTT connections on one cluster.

 - For full list of new features, please read *EMQ X* broker 3.0 [release notes](https://github.com/emqtt/emqttd/releases/).